 ** Must have an electric water heater to receive these energy-saving products

 After the audit, the auditor will provide you with a comprehensive report, review the findings and provide a list of recommended upgrades you can make to increase your home’s energy efficiency.
 You decide which upgrades to implement.
 The more kWh savings you achieve by making these upgrades, the more rebates you may earn.

 The final step of the Residential Energy Audit Program takes place once the upgrades have been installed.
-Other than air sealing upgrades, kWh savings for audit recommended upgrades are determined and filled in on the rebate application form by the contractor at the time of installation.
-For audit recommended air sealing upgrades, a follow-up blower door test is required for infiltration safety requirements and to determine kWh savings.
-The kWh savings are filled in on the rebate application form by the auditor at the time of the blower door test.
+Other than air sealing upgrades, kWh savings for audit-recommended upgrades are determined and recorded on the rebate application form by the contractor at the time of installation.
+For audit-recommended air sealing upgrades, a follow-up blower door test is required for infiltration safety requirements and to determine kWh energy savings.
+The kWh energy savings are recorded on the rebate application form by the auditor at the time of the blower door test.

 You may also be eligible for bonus rebates if you achieve the following kWh energy savings:

-Contractors who perform work under this program are not affiliated with FirstEnergy’s Pennsylvania utilities or Honeywell International Inc., and neither FirstEnergy’s Pennsylvania utilities nor Honeywell International Inc. make any promise, warranty or representation regarding work performed by such contractors.
+Contractors who perform work under this program are not affiliated with FirstEnergy’s Pennsylvania utilities or Honeywell International Inc., and neither FirstEnergy’s Pennsylvania utilities nor GoodCents Solutions. make any promise, warranty or representation regarding work performed by such contractors.